The Effectiveness of Life Skills Training in Reducing High-Risk Behaviors and Improving Distress Tolerance among Female Prisoners in Kerman

 Abstract

-Introduction and aim: High-risk behaviors represent a growing concern with significant adverse consequences for women.
-Therefore, this study aimed to determine the effectiveness of life skills training on high-risk behaviors and distress tolerance among female prisoners.
+Objective: High-risk behaviors represent a growing concern with important adverse consequences for women.
+Therefore, this study aimed to determine the effectiveness of life skills training in high-risk behaviors and distress tolerance among female prisoners.

-Method: This study employed a quasi-experimental design with a control group.
+Methods: This study employed a quasi-experimental design with a control group.
 The population comprised all female prisoners in Kerman in 2022.
 40 participants were selected via random sampling and randomly assigned to experimental and control groups.
 Data were collected using the High-Risk Behavior Questionnaire (Rajaee & Shafiei, 2011) and the Distress Tolerance Scale (Simons, J. S., & Gaher, 2005).
-Data were analyzed using Analysis of Covariance via SPSS-26.
+The data were analyzed using analysis of covariance (ANCOVA) in SPSS 26.

-Findings: The results showed that life skills training significantly reduced a wide range of high-risk behaviors (e.g., drug abuse, HIV/AIDS-related risks, violence, alcohol consumption, and unhealthy eating), with the exception of smoking (p=0.25).
-Additionally, the intervention significantly increased distress tolerance (p=0.01).
+Results: The results showed that life skills training significantly reduced a wide range of high-risk behaviors, including drug abuse, HIV/AIDS-related risk behaviors, violence, alcohol use, and unhealthy eating habits; however, it had no significant effect on smoking (p = 0.25).
+Additionally, the intervention significantly increased distress tolerance (p = 0.01).

 Keywords